-- Cut a shape of the vent area with the seam allowances, wider by 0.5 cm.
+- Cut a tape from fusible interfacing, 5/8 inch wide, along the grain, and apply it to the seam allowance of the right skirt from the wrong side, leaving a distance of 0.1 cm between the line marking the seam allowance of the vent and the fusible interfacing (see Figure 1). - Cut a shape of the vent area with the seam allowances, wider by 0.5 cm.
 Apply the piece to the area of the vent on the left skirt, from the wrong side.
-The fusible interfacing should pass the fold line of the vent by 0.5 cm (see Figure 1). - Mark center seam line (vent fold-line) from the right side. - Serge the vertical and the upper slanted edges of the vents separately on both skirts.

-- Fold under the seam allowance along the vertical edge of the vent on the right skirt, and topstitch it, stopping at approximately 6 cm from the lower edge.
+The fusible interfacing should pass the fold line of the vent by 0.5 cm (see Figure 1). - Mark center seam line (vent fold-line) from the right side. - Serge the vertical and the upper slanted edges of the vents separately on both skirts. - Fold under the seam allowance along the vertical edge of the vent on the right skirt, and topstitch it, stopping at approximately 6 cm from the lower edge.
 (See Figure 2). - Pin right skirt to left skirt, right sides together, align the center back seams, and the vent edges.
+Baste together along the upper edge of the vent.

+center back seam.

-Baste together along the upper edge of the vent. - -Sew the center back seam, then 1/2 inch down, and turn and stitch along the slanted vent edge, all the way up to the vertical edge of the vent on the left skirt.
+- -Sew the center back seam, then 1/2 inch down, and turn and stitch along the slanted vent edge, all the way up to the vertical edge of the vent on the left skirt.
 (See Figure 3). - Clip into the corner of seam allowance between the center back seam and the slanted upper edge of the vent on the right skirt. - Press the center back seam apart.

-- Press the seam allowance for the vent on the left skirt in such a way, that the fold of the vent continues the center back seam. - On the left skirt, sew a stitch line from the fold of the vent to the vertical edge of the seam allowance of the vent, along the hem line.
+- On the left skirt, sew a stitch line from the fold of the vent to the vertical edge of the seam allowance of the vent, along the hem line.
 Cut away the seam allowance, leaving 1 cm (3/4 inches).
 Trim the corner.
 Turn right side out and press.
 (See Figure 4) - Baste together the layers of the vent along the slanted edge and the vertical edge of the inner part of the vent. - Sew a fixing stitch from the right side, from the center back seam along the slanted edge of the vent (see the technical drawing).

-16. SEW THE SIDE SEAMS
+15. SEW THE SIDE SEAMS

 - 1. Pin Front to Back: Place the front piece over the back piece, ensuring that the right sides of the fabric are facing each other. - 2.
 Match Marks and Edges: Align the waist marks or seams, the armholes, and the lower edges of the pieces. - 3.
 Sew Side Seams: Stitch along the sides to create the seams. - 4.
 Finish Edges: After sewing, use a serger to finish the edges of the fabric. - 5.
-Press Towards Back: Press the finished seams towards the back of the garment to give it a neat appearance. - 17.
-Sew shoulder (if not yet sewn) and side seams of armhole facings.
+Press Towards Back: Press the finished seams towards the back of the garment to give it a neat appearance.

+16. Sew shoulder (if not yet sewn) and side seams of armhole facings.
 Press seam apart and serge.
 Serge outer edge of facings.
 Pin facing onto Shell right sides together, adjusting armhole edges and matching markings.
-Sew the armhole in two steps first one front, and then the back.
+Sew the armhole in two steps - first one front, and then the back.
 Clip into curves, turn pieces right side out and press.
 Topstitch seam allowances onto facing.

-18. HEM FINISHING
+17. HEM FINISHING